minhtuanvu/talks/packages/2024-08-21-kubecon-hk/slides.md

 </div>

 <!--
-Ok, so... why do failures occur?
+Sure...? why do failures occur?

-Before we dive much deeper, let's take a step back to the common issues: [click] hardware failures, [click] network issues, [click] and, software bugs.
+Before we dive in deeper, let's take a step back to the common issues: [click] hardware failures, [click] network issues, [click] and, software bugs.
 -->

 ---